Constrained optimization of sensor placement for nuclear digital twins: Background

 \subsection{Sensing in nuclear reactors}

 A nuclear digital twin is a digital CAD replica of a physical counterpart whose complexity can vary from that of an individual fuel rodlet, heat pipe, or nuclear reactor, to that of an integrated energy system utilizing several different energy sources (e.g., wind, solar, and nuclear).
-The nuclear digital twin provides a visual representation of the system, along with the locations of various sensors and actuators \cite{tao2018digital}.
-For high-dimensional nuclear systems, it is difficult to optimally place sensors for accurate flow field reconstruction.
-ROMs help reveal the underlying dynamics and behavior of these complex systems---all while using minimal computational resources \cite{noack2011reduced}.
-These ROMs facilitate the creation of digital twins. \autoref{fig:dt} provides an overview of sensor placement for enabling digital twins within the nuclear industry.

-During the design of any system, it is very important to test failure modes.
-In the nuclear field, building a physical prototype to test for failures is both challenging and extremely expensive.
-Modeling and simulating various designs/controls and assessing system failure scenarios without the need for destructive experimentation is of great value.
-The nuclear industry is moving toward digital twinning architectures that operate based on real-time data flows and control decisions \cite{vare2020digital}.
-Potential application areas for digital twins in the nuclear industry include design and licensing, plant construction, training simulators, predictive operations and maintenance, autonomous operation and control, failure and degradation prediction, the generation of insights from historical plant data, and safety and reliability analyses.
+Within this digital replica, visual and virtual representations of all the different sensors and actuators of nuclear components are provided~\cite{tao2018digital}.
+Potential application areas can leverage these digital representations for design and licensing, plant construction, training simulators, predictive operations and maintenance, autonomous operation and control, failure and degradation prediction, the generation of insights from historical plant data, and safety and reliability analyses.

-Real-time sensor data streaming through communication protocols within private channels or the Industrial Internet of Things is indispensable for creating digital twin architectures for nuclear applications (see \autoref{fig:dt}).
+Real-time sensor data streaming through private or Industrial Internet of Things (IoT) communication protocols is indispensable for creating digital twin architectures for nuclear applications (see \autoref{fig:dt}).
 The sensors provide continuous self-validation of the ML/AI models which not only reflect the current state of the dynamical system but also predict, in real time, future states of the dynamics.
 Current sensor technologies in the nuclear field reflect a preference that sensors be installed in easily accessible areas.
 Only a few algorithms have been developed for sensor placement in nuclear reactors such as the generalized empirical interpolation method \cite{argaud2018sensor}, reinforcement learning \cite{gu2022radiation}, and a directed graph approach for minimizing postulated faults with maximum imperceptibility \cite{upadhyaya2011optimal}.

-Digital twins showcase \textbf{entire product lifecycles}, from design to retirement.
-In the first three product lifecycle phases, sensors play a crucial role in the digitized replica~\cite{liu2021review}: